csommerl/js120/lesson3/lesson3_notes.md

 ### Who Can be a Constructor

+There are 3 kinds of functions cannot be constructors:

-All functions except those defined with arrow-function syntax can be constructor functions.
-Arrow functions are ineligible because they lack a `prototype` property.
+1. arrow functions, because they lack a `prototype` property,

-...
+2. concise methods (defined with concise syntax without the `function` keyword), and,
+3. many built-in objects and methods.

 ### Constructors With Explicit Return Values

-...
+When functions are used as constructors, explicit return values that are primitive values are ignored, whereas those that are objects (including arrays) are returned instead of the constructed object.

 ### Supplying Constructor Arguments with Plain Objects